johnfedoruk/bangular/aio/content/guide/quickstart.md

 ### The `src` folder
 Your app lives in the `src` folder.
-All Angular components, templates, styles, images, and anything else your app needs go here.
+All Bangular components, templates, styles, images, and anything else your app needs go here.
 Any files outside of this folder are meant to support building your app.